Nevada City, California

-Mr. Bock attended his first Pebble Beach Concours back in 1963 at the young age of 18.
+Chris Bock, our new Chief Judge, attended his first Pebble Beach Concours d’Elegance back in 1963 at the young age of 18.
 A decade later he was appointed a Class Judge, and he has continued to serve among the judges on 27 occasions, often acting as Chief Class Judge for American Classics.
-He also serves on the Concours Selection Committee, a group of about a dozen experts who choose the cars that are invited to participate in this event, and he plays key roles overseeing field and ramp operations on Concours Sunday, making certain that all runs smoothly.
+Mr. Bock also serves on the Concours Selection Committee, a group of about a dozen experts who choose the cars that are invited to participate in this event, and he plays key roles in overseeing field and ramp operations on Concours Sunday, making certain that all runs smoothly.
 He has also been an entrant on five occasions—often showing Packards, a marque to which he is devoted.

 Apart from the Concours, Mr. Bock has also served as President and National Head Judge of the Classic Car Club of America and editor of The Cormorant for The Packard Club.
 He is a retired real estate broker and a foster parent.

 Glenn Mounger retired in 2005 from his position as Co-Chairman of the Pebble Beach Concours d’Elegance, but he continues to participate in and officiate at this and other automotive events around the world.
 Throughout much of the 1980s and 1990s, Mr. Mounger served among our faithful Class Judges.
 He joined the Concours Executive Committee in the spring of 1999, and he stepped into the role of Chairman that fall.